adn770/ppdf/docs/design-dmap.md

     -   `--input` / `-i`: **(Required)** Path to the input PNG file.
     -   `--output` / `-o`: **(Required)** The base name for the output `.json` and `.svg` files.
-    -   `--rooms`: A comma-separated list of room numbers to render (e.g., `--rooms 38,40,41`).
+    -   `--rooms`: A comma-separated list of room numbers to render.
 If omitted, the entire map is rendered.
+    -   `--hatching`: A boolean flag to enable procedural exterior border hatching.
+        Disabled by default.
+    -   `--hatch-density`: A float multiplier for border hatching density.
     -   `--bg-color`: SVG background color (hex).
-    -   `--wall-color`: Color for room outlines and hatching (hex).
+    -   `--wall-color`: Color for room outlines and details (hex).
     -   `--room-color`: Fill color for rooms (hex).
     -   `--line-thickness`: A float multiplier for line thickness.
-    -   `--hatch-density`: A float multiplier for border hatching density.
     -   `--no-grid`: A boolean flag to disable rendering the grid inside rooms.

 ---